nitinpunn/prnt.sc-scraper/README.md

 ## Usage

 The prnt.py file and the pictures folder should be in the same directory and pictures directory must exist.
+If the pictures folder does not exists, it will be created.

 Mechanize and BeautifulSoup are needed for this and can be installed by the following commands:
 ```python
 pip3 install beautifulsoup4